juspay/fencer/nix/ratelimit/README.md

 # ratelimit

-To build the ratelimit binaries:
+To build lyft/ratelimit:

 ```
 nix-build
 ```

-This will create three binaries under the `./result-bin/bin` directory.
+This will create the three ratelimit binaries under the `./result/bin` directory, in addition to a `ratelimit-server-example` script that will launch the ratelimit service using the "examples/ratelimit" configuration in the ratelimit source repo.

-To run the ratelimit server with the examples config (at `./ratelimit/examples`):
+To run the service with the aforementioned example config:

 ```
-ratelimit-server-example
+./result/bin/ratelimit-server-example
 ```

+Alternatively you can also use `nix-shell` to drop into the shell.
+This includes other runtime dependencies like `grpcurl`.

 ## How to update ratelimit